dyne/Zenroom/README.md

 Visit the [product website](http://zenroom.org/) for a friendly introduction to the love we put in craftsmanship.

-**Zenroom is licensed as AGPLv3; we are happy to discuss dual-licensing on a commercial base.**
+**Zenroom is licensed as AGPLv3; we are open to grant exceptions on a commercial basis.**